wladerer/wladerer.github.io/_posts/2023-12-03-MisadventuresInMD.md

 >  Warning: Unless you would like to perform a charged calculation, you should not set this line.

 From my understanding, VASP assumes charge neutrality of the unit cell.
-This might actually remediate the charge issue and point to some other potential problem with something like my starting geometry.
+This might actually remediate the charge issue and point to some other potential problem with something like my starting geometry or timestep.

 For now, I will be testing the missing electron hypothesis.